MadeInHaus/frontend-dev-exercises/README.md

-# About #
+# Frontend Dev Exercises

-Frontend development exercises that help in evaluating candidates skill-level and experience.
+> Frontend development exercises that help in evaluating a candidate's approach, problem solving and skill-level.